Michael Mahoney's new home page

 • Randomized Algorithms for Matrices and Massive Data Sets (at ACM-SIGKDD 2005) (ppt)

-• Overheads for several other older talks:
+• Several other older talks:

 • Approximation Algorithms as Experimental Probes of Informatics Graphs (pdf, ppt)